vitalets/playwright-bdd/docs/writing-steps/decorators.md

   When I add todo "foo"   # <- step defined in AdminTodoPage
 ```

-Here `playwright-bdd` will use single fixture `AdminTodoPage` for both steps instead of creating two separate fixtures.
+Here Playwright-BDD will use single fixture `AdminTodoPage` for both steps instead of creating two separate fixtures.

 In some cases you may want to force usage of particular fixture.
 For that you can apply special tag `@fixture:%name%`: